Warren717/Elk-Stack/README.md

 What is the main advantage of automating configuration with Ansible?

-- Flexible: You can orchestrate the entire application enviroment no matter where it is deployed.
+- Flexibility: You can orchestrate the entire application enviroment no matter where it is deployed.
 You can also customize it based upon your needs.

-- Agentless: You do not need to install any other software of firewall ports on the client systems you want to automate.
+- Agentless: No other software or firewall ports need to be installed on the client systems you want to automate.

+### Installing Elk Playbook

-The playbook implements the following tasks:
+- The playbook implements the following tasks:

-- Install Docker, install Python, Install Docker Python:
+  - Install Docker, install Python, install Docker Python:

 ~~~